dsaenztagarro/checkout/README.md

 Branches
 --------

+Exercise has been solved in two flavors:

 - [master][1]: My default implementation!
 It modifies the expected interface in order to avoid any kind of coupling in the implementation.
+Winner choice!

 - [cabify][2]: Just the implementation you were looking for.